shaniabuu/PyDESeq/README.md

 gene_id      log2FoldChange    pvalue
 ```
 column 1: `gene_id` stores the gene ids for the identified differentially expressed genes.

 column 2: `log2FoldChange` stores the values of the log2 fold change in expression of the gene between control(s) and treatment(s).

 column 3: `p-value` stores the p-value for each gene where the null hypothesis is that that the gene expression is the same in control(s) vs. treatment(s).

+#### `volcano_plot.png`
+A png image of the generated volcano plot with the inputted p-value threshold.
+A volcano plot is only generated if a p-value threshold is given.
+The red dots represent the differentially expressed genes with a p-value less than the inputted threshold, while the black dots represent the non-differentially expressed genes.
+The 10 genes are labeled with their gene names.

 <a name="credit"></a>